Enter the bonus round by submitting your research for the chance to be recognized with an SLAS Student Poster Award.

 Judges may not have or have had any formal association with the candidate poster assigned to them for review.
 Judges must recuse themselves from evaluating any candidate wherein there exists a relationship such as family, business, financial or other, e.g. academic, student/professional association.
 Judges must sign a conflict of interest certification form ensuring no improper relationships exist.
 It is expected that any potential conflicts are declared by the judges.
 The Student Poster Award Judging Panel Chair makes the final decision on any questionable issues.

 Many candidates for the award are chosen to present during the SLAS Europe 2021 Digital Conference and Exhibition as part of the SLAS Tony B. Academic Travel Award Programme.
 Selection of the recipients of the Tony B. Academic Travel Award is based on several factors and is overseen by the SLAS Awards and Grants Committee.
 Candidates need not be Tony B. Award recipients to participate in the SLAS Student Poster Award Programme.

 The SLAS Student Poster Judging Panel reviews all qualifying poster presentations from the abstracts received in response to the Call for Abstracts.
 To qualify for entry into the SLAS Europe 2021 Student Poster Award, the author must opt in for consideration using the appropriate check box during the abstract submission process.

-The pre-conference panel of judges will narrow the field (based on scores submitted as per the criteria below) to five (5) posters to compete for the award at SLAS Europe 2021.
 Each of the top five (5) authors will be notified of their standing prior to SLAS Europe 2021.

 In scoring the posters the judges will consider the following: